DoTheEvo/selfhosted-apps-docker/README.md

 ### Compose and environment variables

+When making changes use `docker-compose down`, not just restart or stop.

 You **do not** need to fuck with `docker-compose.yml` to get something up, simple copy paste should suffice.